nicoespeon/understandlegacycode.com/content/blog/what-you-can-do-when-code-is-hard-to-review/index.md

 ### 5. Speed up the process with a synchronous code review

-Here's the secret trick if you can't afford spending days on this review: take notes and go through the review with the author **synchronously**.
+Here's the secret trick if you can't afford to spend days on this review: take notes and go through the review with the author **synchronously**.
 Do it IRL or schedule a call, share your screen, and go through it together.

 It will help you understand the logic faster.
 It will help you discuss the trade-offs.
-It will help you explain what is critical to be changed vs. what is merely a nice to have.
+It will help you explain what is critical to be changed vs. what is merely a nice-to-have.

 Having a synchronous code review is a great way to save all the waiting time between each back-and-forth of asynchronous comments.
 The discussion is smoother and the end result is much more productive!
 You will come up with a concrete plan to get this merged safely.